How Do You Find A Ghostwriter?

 So, you’ve got an epic book idea and you dream of getting it published, but you haven’t been able to find a way to complete it.
 Do you need help?
 Hiring a ghostwriter can certainly bring that dream to fruition.
 But how do you find a ghostwriter?
 It’s tough to know who to hire, who will be the person to see your project through to the end.

 Just doing a search in Google for the term “ghostwriter” will provide a myriad of results.
+Many of the companies you’ll find are large firms that subcontract out to thousands of writers.
 It can be a bit overwhelming if you have no clear plan of action in place.
 Here are a few tips to help you make sense of it all and find a ghostwriter to be your voice.

-Whenever a client puts off a project, it usually means it will never get done.
-It is rare that someone postpones for more than a month and then comes back to actually complete their book.
-If you want to write your book, understand it will take at least half a year, adding on a few months for the publishing process.
+It’s been my experience that whenever a client puts off a project too long, the project never gets completed.
+It is rare that someone postpones for more than a month and then does what is required to publish a book.
+Keep in mind that it will take about a year to write your book and then another few months to self-publish it.
 When you consider that, now is a good time to start!

-Finding a quality ghostwriter to deliver your book doesn’t have to be a haunting, I mean daunting task.
-I am always happy to answer all of your questions, giving you advice on the process.
+Finding a quality ghostwriter to deliver your book doesn’t have to be a haunting, I mean daunting task (a little friendly ghost humor).
+I am always happy to answer all of your questions and give you advice about the ghostwriting process.

 Additional articles you might find helpful: